-1. Entry into the "Areas where returning is difficult"* is strictly controlled.
+1. Entry into the "Restricted area"* is strictly controlled.

-Do not enter the Areas beyond the barriers or gates without permission under any circumstances.
-Security patrols and security camera surveillance is carried out by police and local governments throughout the area.
+Do not enter the Area beyond the barriers or gates without permission under any circumstances.
+Security patrols and security camera surveillance are carried out by police and local governments throughout the area.
 Entry without permission may be reported to the police and may carry the charge of trespassing in some cases.

 You need to consult the relevant local government in advance for entry permission for the purpose of public broadcasting and/or photography.

-2. Do not exit your vehicle on roads inside the Areas.
+2. Do not exit your vehicle on roads inside the Area.

-Four-wheel vehicles are allowed to pass through on specific routes including Route 6 and 114 inside the
+Four-wheel vehicles (and motorcycles for some roads) are allowed to pass through on specific routes inside the

-Areas.
-However, do not stop the vehicle on road sides except in the case of emergency or for safety’s sake.
-The entry into lands or buildings beyond the barrier may carry the charge of trespassing.
+Area.
+However, do not stop the vehicle on road sides except in the case of an emergency or for the sake of safety.
+Entry into lands or buildings beyond the barrier may carry the charge of trespassing.
 Police may check vehicles stopped at road sides.
-Motorcycles, bicycles, and pedestrians may not enter these routes.
+Bicycles and pedestrians may not enter these routes.

-3. Reconstruction works are proceeding gradually in the Areas.
+3. Reconstruction work is proceeding gradually in the Area.
 Your understanding and cooperation would be highly appreciated.

-You can find information on revitalization in Fukushima on websites below.
+You can find information on revitalization in Fukushima on the websites below.

 - Reconstruction Agency: